microsoft/MicroHack/03-Azure/01-04-AI/01_Azure_OpenAI_Service/challenges/challenge-1/solution.md

 \
 Azure Form Recognizer is a cloud-based Azure Applied AI Service that uses machine-learning models to extract key-value pairs, text, and tables from your documents.
 Form Recognizer analyzes your forms and documents, extracts text and data, maps field relationships as key-value pairs, and returns a structured JSON output.\
 \
-In this task, you will set up an Azure Form Recognizer resource, that can extract text data from unstructured documents.
-This task concludes with you generating and then storing a secret key and an endpoint string that can later be used to connect your application to the Form Recognizer API.
+In this task, you will set up an Azure Form Recognizer resource that can extract text data from unstructured documents.

 Under the MicroHack Resource Group, search for *form recognizer* in the search bar.